Modified-Sinusoid Motion-Law

 Pressure Angle Considerations

-This one of the Traditional Motion-Laws that produce a relatively large pressure angle - and so might need a large cam for a given lift and pre-prescribed maximum pressure angle.
+It produces a relatively small pressure angle, and so it can give a smaller cam for a given lift and pre-prescribed maximum pressure angle than other motion-laws.

 Drive Torques